dbmcclain/Astronomy/README.md

 - Defaults to zero hours and local timezone offset.
 - `(JDN 2000 01 01 :hh 12 :lcl-ut 0) => 2451545.0  ;; = *J2000*`
 - While Lisp is fond of using '-' as a spacer in symbol names, we also mean that quite literally here for keyword _:LCL-UT_.
 IOW, we mean Local minus UT, usually stated in hours.
 So use `:LCL-UT (hrs -7)` to mean Mountain Standard Time zone.
+- Like UTC time, JDN is universally the same for all observers, regardless of their local clock time.
+The time zone info is needed to correct your clock time to become UTC time, before computing the JDN.

 **current-epoch** _=> epoch_
 - Get JDN for this very instant.